 Category Archives: Street of the Day

-Today is the fifth Anniversary of Occupy Wall Street.
-For some thoughts about that, click here.
 THE BROAD crossroads where Wall Street and Broad Street come together is a beautiful space, fully the equal of medieval European plazas.
-Today, post-911, it’s closed … Continue reading
+Today, post-911, it’s closed to almost all traffic, because the New York Stock Exchange sits at the southwest corner of the … Continue reading

 Firemen’s Memorial, Harold Van Buren Magonigle and Attilio Piccirilli, Riverside Drive at 100th Street, 1913.
 THE FIRST YEAR AFTER 9/11, New York firemen started an unofficial memorial service at the Firemen’s Memorial on Riverside Drive.
 Small at first, it has grown … Continue reading